 In the Robot Game final two rounds are carried out.
 The reached points from both rounds will be summed up and the winner of the Robot Game is made up from this result: the team with the higher total result will win the award “Best Robot Game”.

 The evaluation of the Robot Game will be recorded on paper or electronically on a tablet application.
-As a sample you can take a look into the paper version of the referee sheet from the last season: FLL Evaluation Sheet 2016: Robot Game.
+The Referee Sheet of this season is available here.

 On the tournament day every team is given the possibility to present their research results to a selected jury.
 For the presentation there are various possibilities e.g. parody, formal presentation or demonstration.
 The jury members want to make sure that more than one team member has worked on the research project.
 The jury pays also attention